 –and squirt the Gorilla Glue on the smaller piece.
 Remember that this glue expands, so less is more!

 I will tell you a little secret.
 I did not use chalkboard paint on this project.
-I used one of these Wallies Peel and Stick Chalkboard Decal It was the perfect size.
-I didn’t even have to cut it.
+Yep, I used Peel and Stick Chalkboard.
+It really makes this project so simple!
 I have to tell you that I LOVE the way the chalk and marker write on this and wipe off.
 The decal has a smooth surface, it doesn’t feel like a typical chalkboard.
-I am so pleased with this decal.
-It says it’s removable, but I don’t see myself removing it!

 These three pedestal display stands cost me nothing!
 I love putting these things together!